View our ranges

 We parents play a critical role in guiding our children to develop good eating habits and healthy attitudes to food right the way through to adulthood.
 Research has shown that toddlers watch and mimic the eating habits of those around them.
 It’s not enough for parents to sit next to toddlers urging them to eat while we eat erratically and make poor food choices; toddlers need to see us tasting and relishing the same food they have on their plates as an important part of the learning process.
 So make sure you’re eating a varied, balanced diet including your five-a-day of fruit and vegetables.

-The doctrine of children being encouraged to eat everything on their plate has now been debunked; in
+The doctrine of children being encouraged to eat everything on their plate has now been debunked; in fact rewarding toddlers for clearing their plate can encourage them to override their natural ability to recognise when they have had enough.

 It’s worth noting that toddlers need to eat little and often; three meals a day plus two or three healthy snacks are recommended.